mobfarm/FPKExtensions/README.md

 		return self;
 	}

-## Official Extensions

-* FPKMap;
-* FPKYouTube.

-More to come...
+## Create an Extension

+To create an Extension you can create a copy of the **FPKSampleExtension** folder and open it with Xcode.

+Rename the target and the project with a descriptive name.

+Add your objects to the projects, classes, xibs and images.
+Please name the images and the xib document with a prefix, so they doesn't conflict with other extension ones.
+You can even pack the xibs and images in a bundle.

+Add every document to the framework target and build for iOS Device.

+A new folder called ExtensionName.embeddedframework will appear in the project root.

+You need to set as public just the headers that you need to access from the external project.

+If you need to use the same classes for many Extensions you should add them in a separate Framework.
+For ours we use the **FPKShared** extension.

+For code not developed by us, we've created the **Common** framework to help you get the latest code an avoid conflicts.

-If you've developed an Extension and want to share it with the community, please send a pull request on [github](http://git.io/fpke).
+If you've developed an Extension and want to **share it** with the community, please send a **pull request** on [github](http://git.io/fpke).